 What Does the Average SAT Score of a College Mean to You?

 If you want to get into a certain school, your SAT score should be comparable to the average score for the college's admits.

 To give yourself the best chance of gaining admission to a specific school, we recommend that your goal should be to get at least a 75th percentile score for that college.
-The 75th percentile score for Cornell is 2270, equivalent to a 1513 on the new SAT.
-Therefore, if you want to go to Cornell, your target score should be a 1513.
-Because Cornell's acceptance rate is only around 16%, you should try to comfortably exceed its average score to gain admission.
+The 75th percentile score for Princeton is 1560.
+Therefore, if you want to go to Princeton, your target score should be a 1560 or better.
+Because Princeton's acceptance rate is only around 6%, you should try to comfortably exceed its average score to gain admission.

-Similarly, the 75th percentile score for Ohio State is a 2040, which is a 1360 on the new SAT.
-If you want to be an Ohio State Buckeye, you should be aiming for at least a 1360.
+Similarly, the 75th percentile score for Ohio State is a 1420.
+If you want to be an Ohio State Buckeye, you should be aiming for at least a 1420.